Documenting Crossroads: The Coronavirus in Poor, Minority Communities

 - Newark’s Four Corners, the city’s unofficial town square located just two blocks west of Newark’s Penn Station.

 These crossroads are social condensers and amplifiers, yet they are barely mentioned in media depictions of the virus and its impact.
 They are teeming with people: street vendors, evangelists, shoppers, security guards, school children, people on their way to work or going home, those who come to observe the crowd, and to be observed—as well as the police.
 Density and diversity render these spots prime locations for observing a host of interactions and behaviors, from shopping habits and fashion trends to familial interactions and health practices.
 In short, these hubs reveal the precautions residents of these segregated communities are, or are not, taking to avoid being infected by, and spreading, the coronavirus.
-(This theme is explored in the companion exhibition, Documenting Crossroads: The New Normal, published on this website in late June 2020.)
+(This theme is explored in the companion exhibitions Documenting Crossroads: The New Normal, published in late June 2020, and Documenting Crossroads: Survival and Remembrance Under the Pandemic, published in early December 2020.)

 I travel by foot, subway, bus, train, and while in California, by rental car.
 The most important change I have observed is the growing self-distancing of people from each other on the streets, inside stores and offices, and on subways and buses.
 Crowds are getting thinner.
 Protective devices such as masks and gloves are altering the way people dress.
 Most businesses are shuttered, often displaying hastily written signs explaining to customers that they are temporarily closed.
 At Ali’s Trinidad Roti Shop on Fulton Street in Brooklyn, now closed, I overheard the cashier firmly telling a customer, “You can’t come in, only five people can come in, otherwise I get a ticket.”